jaaamesey/run-with-worker/README.md

 ## Background

 Web Workers are great in theory.
-They finally bring something resembling threads to JS, and allow for arbitary JS to run in a somewhat isolated sandbox.
+They finally bring something resembling threads to JS, and allow for arbitrary JS to run in a somewhat isolated sandbox.

 They're also tricky to use properly, especially when bundlers are involved.
 There's no easy way to just *run a single task* in one, and it's hard to work with them in a type safe way.